aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/README.md

 This repository contains the proposed TCM algorithm and other baselines MINLP, MID_DT and MIN_DTC explained in the paper.
 It also contains an `experimentSetup.py` file which creats initial parameters in random order for different experiment setups.

+### Creating multiple test scenarios:
-**To create different scenarios** change the range of variables used in `experimentSetup.py`.
+To create different scenarios change the range of variables used in `experimentSetup.py`.
 This will create a CSV file with multiple experimental setups.
 Each row in the CSV(eg. test.csv) is a different experiment setup.
 Use this file as an input by changing the `File_name` variable and set `File_Execution = True` in TCM and other baselines to get the solution of each scenario.
 TCM and other baselines will write their respective results to the same file. ( **note that the CSV file must be in the same folder along with other scripts** )

 Whenever a script reads initial parameters from the CSV file and update the results in the CSV file, it also sets the respective execution value to 1 (as shown in  column CP for MINLP in the screenshot).
 This is done to avoid re-running the experiments that already have a solution.
 If there is a need to resolve the solution then delete the respective column or the respective cell value.
 ![This is an image](https://github.com/aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/blob/main/MINLP.PNG)